ivanursul/ivanursul/articles/java/maps.md

 * General-purpose *(HashMap, TreeMap and LinkedHashMap)*,
 * Special-purpose *(EnumMap, WeakHashMap and IdentityHashMap)*,
 * Concurrent implementations *(ConcurrentHashMap)*.

+### <a href="#hashTable" name="hashTable"><i class="fa fa-link anchor" aria-hidden="true"></i></a> HashTable

+*HashTable* extends Dictionary<K,V> Class and implements Map<K,V>, Cloneable and Serializable Interfaces.
+It stores key-value pairs in a hash table, where keys are mapped to values. *HashTable* is synchronised and an instance of *Hashtable* has two parameters that affect performance.
+One is initial capacity that represents the number of buckets in the hash table at the time the hash table is created, and the other is load factor represents a measure of how full the hash table is allowed to get, before its capacity is increased.
+Higher values of the load factor decrease the space, but increase the time cost so it is up to developer to balance between these values.
+The default load factor is (.75).

 ### <a href="#hashMap" name="hashMap"><i class="fa fa-link anchor" aria-hidden="true"></i></a> HashMap